 The first time I tried the cloning process it didn’t work.
 A second try was more successful and right now I am typing this post as I listen to classic rock on Spotify.
 All on a solid state drive.
 Ain’t progress grand?

-One comment on “Cloning”
+1 thought on “Cloning”

 Comments are closed.